Multi-Armed and Dangerous

 - Marvel Comics

-- The X-Men villain Spiral has six arms; she's also both a sorceress and can fight with a sword in each hand.
+- The X-Men villain Spiral has six arms (two of which are cybernetic, presumably replacing real ones lost from injury in a battle that happened before her first appearance); she's also both a sorceress and can fight with a sword in each hand.

 - In Marvel vs. Capcom 2, the trope title is a nickname for the team of Spiral, Omega Red, and Shuma Gorath.